FusionAuth/fusionauth-site/site/_posts/2021-10-26-how-to-set-up-single-sign-on-between-fusionauth-wordpress.md

 * Change the "Display Name Formatting" to `{email}`.
 This is what will be displayed to the user in the WordPress admin screen.
 * Check "Link Existing Users" if users in your local WordPress database have the same emails as users in your FusionAuth database; otherwise you'll see an error when those users try to log in.

 Note that the "Authorize Endpoint" need not be changed since that will be opened in the browser.
+As mentioned above, for URLs like the "Token Validation Endpoint URL", if you are using Docker, you will need to use a docker resolveable hostname like `fusionauth`.
 If you're not using Docker, you should keep all the URLs pointed at `localhost`.

 Finally click on the "Save Changes" button.
 Here's what a filled out form will look like after you have filled it out: